Young Girl With Disability Gang-Raped By 22 Men For 7 Months

 “This continued [until] the girl told her older sister, a college student on a visit home from Delhi, about the trauma she was going through,” the officer said.
 “The sister then informed their parents, who filed a complaint with the Ayanavaram all women police.”

-The child told police that it was the elevator operator, 66-year-old Ravi Kumar, who was the first to assaulted after she returned home from school.
+The child told police that it was the elevator operator, 66-year-old Ravi Kumar, who was the first to assault after she returned home from school.
 She said Kumar raped her in a vacant apartment.
 A few days later, he brought more men to rape her, she said.

 The victim was taken to the Kilpauk Medical College and Hospital where she was examined and treated; the examination results confirmed the child was raped by multiple men.